 - Emotional burden: The constant need to double-check if a school truly provides accessibility.

-At Rideaway, we strive to make sport about freedom, not about paperwork.
+At Rideaway, we strive to make accessible sport about freedom, not about paperwork.

-Why will adaptive sports be at the heart of Rideaway?
+Why will adaptive sports and Para sport be at the heart of Rideaway?

 When building our platform, we decided that accessibility would not be a feature added later.
-We are embedding it into the very foundation of the system.
+We are embedding it into the foundation of the system and designing around the real needs of sports for athletes with disabilities.
 We do this because:

 - Empowerment: An athlete with a disability is, first and foremost, an athlete.
 They deserve a professional booking tool.

-- Discoverability: We want experts in adaptive sports to be easily visible and recognized.
+- Discoverability: We want adaptive sports instructors, Para sport coaches, and adaptive equipment specialists to be easily visible and recognized.

 - The right to passion: Every person, regardless of their level of ability, deserves a rush of adrenaline.